Commencing in Year 10, students can select from a pathway that suits their academic or practical skills and interests.

 VET subjects provide a nationally recognised qualification that can be used to gain employment or lead to further study at a TAFE institute after completing secondary school.

-Many VET subjects also provide credits towards calculation of the Australian Tertiary Admissions Rank (ATAR).
+Many VET subjects also provide credits towards the calculation of the Australian Tertiary Admissions Rank (ATAR).

 The Western Edge Cluster (WEC) provides quality Vocational Education and Training (VET) programs for secondary school students.